sauparna/trecbox/README.txt

     SYS [sys]

-Where a variables on the left specify a type of parameter and is followd by a space-separated list of actual parameter values.
+Where a variables on the left specify a type of parameter and is followed by a space-separated list of actual parameter values.

     TESTCOL - Specifies a name and the three components of a TREC test-collection; documents, queries and qrels.